Aerodia/youtube-video-generator/README.md

 This will open the React app in your web browser, usually at http://localhost:3000/.

 Now you can interact with the application locally!
 Input your video script or summary and generate content.

+NOTE: To use IBM Watsonx you will need to buy a plan other than LITE and have to update the app.py file according to watsonx.